 The Nightmare on Elm Street series gave birth to one of the most iconic boogeymen ever to stalk the screen: razor-clawed, Christmas sweater wearing, profoundly burned madman Freddy Krueger.
-With the ability to invade peoples’ dreams, Krueger was responsible for some of the most outlandish and imaginative death sequences in slasher movie history.
-Freddy is a killer that exists in the private, unconscious headspace of his victims and that means he knows everything that makes them frightened, anxious and vulnerable and he knows exactly how to exploit their insecurities.
-Whether he is goofy, sadistic or just downright scary, here are the ten most vicious kills Freddy ever committed.
+With the ability to invade people’s dreams, Krueger was responsible for some of the most outlandish and imaginative death sequences in slasher movie history.
+Freddy is a killer that exists in the private, unconscious headspace of his victims and that means he knows everything that makes them frightened, anxious and vulnerable.
+And he knows exactly how to exploit their insecurities.
+Whether he is goofy, sadistic or just downright scary, here are ten of the most vicious kills Freddy ever committed.

 Sheila – A Nightmare on Elm Street 4: The Dream Master

 Sheila is an asthmatic bookworm, often noted as being more interested in bugs and books than in boys.
 When she falls asleep in class (which she was probably the least likely character to actually do), Freddy takes keen notice of her.
 He struts up to her, says “Wanna suck face?” and proceeds to suck the life right out of her.

 It’s the silliest death from the silliest movie in the franchise, but Spencer’s death is nonetheless fun to watch.
 It’s a long one, too.
 Freddy toys with him quite a bit, even literally.
 The poor stoner is sucked into a video game (mind you this is 1991) where he is submitted to a “Super Mario Bros.” version of his own terrible home life.
 What really makes the scene is Freddy holding up his glove after his joystick is turned away, and revealing that the glove has been turned into a clawed version of Nintendo’s power glove, which was brand new at the time.
 The joke may have only really worked in the early nineties, but it’s still one that nostalgic gamers can enjoy.